 Give us the premise of “Operation Screwtape.”
 What is the book about?

 Andrew Farley: It’s a fiction book.
 And in the book, an expert linguist encounters a device containing thousands of archived files revealing a worldwide conspiracy.
 Operation Screwtape is the largest of these files and details the intelligent scheme to steal, kill, and destroy Christianity.
-Here’s a video clip of the discovery of the device:

 What motivated you to write it?